-1.6.
-Business facts may have comments.
+1.8.
+Facts may have comments.

-Business facts may have comments which provide additional descriptive information about the fact.
+Facts may have comments which provide additional descriptive information about the fact.
 Comments may take the form of footnotes, meaning an additional piece of information printed at the bottom of a page of a business report.